Need to talk? Call 1800 882 436.

 Can I do classes online?

-Some antenatal classes are offered online.
-These can be a good option for parents who cannot go to face-to-face classes.
-But you won’t have the benefit of meeting other parents.
+Online classes can be a good option for parents who can't go to face-to-face classes.
+But you won't have the benefit of meeting other parents.

 How much do classes cost?

-The cost of antenatal classes varies widely and depends on where you live and who is running the course.
-Some hospitals provide free classes while others charge as much as $500.
-Private classes can cost several hundred dollars.
+The cost of antenatal classes varies and depends on where you live in Australia and who is running the classes.
+Medicare does not cover childbirth preparation classes.
+Some hospitals provide free classes while others have costs associated with them.

-You might be eligible for a medical insurance rebate.
-Check with your private health care provider.
+If you have private medical insurance, you might be eligible for a rebate.
+Check with your private health care insurer.

 Speak to a maternal child health nurse